aws/aws-mysql-odbc/README.md

         -DWITH_UNIXODBC=1
     cmake --build build --config Release
    ```
-5. Navigate to the `testframework` directory and run `./gradlew --no-parallel --no-daemon test-failover --info`.
+5. Navigate to the `testframework` directory and run the command: `./gradlew --no-parallel --no-daemon test-failover --info`.
-6. Logs are outputted to the `build` directory as `myodbc.sql`.
+6. Log files are written to the `build` directory as `myodbc.sql`.

 ## Getting Help and Opening Issues
 If you encounter a bug with the AWS ODBC Driver for MySQL, we would like to hear about it.
 Please search the [existing issues](https://github.com/awslabs/aws-mysql-odbc/issues) and see if others are also experiencing the issue before opening a new issue.
-When opening a new issue, we will need the version of AWS ODBC Driver for MySQL, C++ language version, OS you’re using, and the MySQL database version you're running against.
+When opening a new issue, please provide:

+- the version of AWS ODBC Driver for MySQL
+- C++ language version
+- the OS platform and version
+- the MySQL database version you're running against

 Please include a reproduction case for the issue when appropriate.

 The GitHub issues are intended for bug reports and feature requests.
 Keeping the list of open issues lean will help us respond in a timely manner.